astropy/astropy/docs/visualization/wcsaxes/custom_frames.rst

 Using a custom frame
 ====================

-By default, `~wcsaxes.WCSAxes` will make use of a rectangular frame for a plot, but this can be changed to provide any custom frame.
-The following example shows how to use the built-in :class:`~wcsaxes.frame.EllipticalFrame` class, which is an ellipse which extends to the same limits as the built-in rectangular frame:
+By default, `~astropy.visualization.wcsaxes.WCSAxes` will make use of a rectangular frame for a plot, but this can be changed to provide any custom frame.
+The following example shows how to use the built-in :class:`~astropy.visualization.wcsaxes.frame.EllipticalFrame` class, which is an ellipse which extends to the same limits as the built-in rectangular frame:

 .. plot::
    :context: reset